stellar-deprecated/solar/docs/css-guide.md

 Use two spaces for indentation and don't use tabs.

 ### Declaration Order
-When declaring selectors, do so in this order:
+When declaring properties, do so in this order:
 ```css
 .selector {
   // Positioning